fkhadra/react-contexify-doc/docs/prevent-menu-from-closing.md

 title: Prevent menu from closing
 ---

 By default, when clicking on a menu item, the menu will be closed.
-If you want to prevent this behavior, simply call `stopPropagation` on the event.
+If you want to prevent this behavior, the `Item` component accept a `closeOnClick` props.
+This is useful when you have input inside an Item for example.

 ```jsx
 import {